Outline of South Asian history: Chronology

-James Mill (1773–1836), in his The History of British India (1817), distinguished three phases in the history of India, namely Hindu, Muslim, and British civilisations.
+James Mill (1773–1836), in his The History of British India (1817), distinguished three phases in the history of India: Hindu, Muslim, and British civilisations.
 This periodisation has been influential, but has also been criticised for the misconceptions it gave rise to.
 Another influential periodisation is the division into "ancient, classical, medieval and modern periods", although this periodisation has also been criticised.

 Romila Thapar notes that the division into Hindu-Muslim-British periods of Indian history gives too much weight to "ruling dynasties and foreign invasions", neglecting the social-economic history which often showed a strong continuity.
 The division into Ancient-Medieval-Modern periods overlooks the fact that the Muslim conquests occurred gradually during which time many things came and went off, while the south was never completely conquered.
 According to Thapar, a periodisation could also be based on "significant social and economic changes", which are not strictly related to the change of ruling powers.
 (Note: See also Tanvir Anjum, Temporal Divides: A Critical Review of the Major Schemes of Periodization in Indian History.)